fotistsakiris/Ideej-k-fkjsdfio/README.md

 ### put a plus/minus sign to add/remove products in the cartScreen.
 ### Show an alert in cartScreen if a chosen product is deleted from admin...
 ### Use Card for UI
+### Save chosen filters and favorites on the server

 # Packages installed:
 ### redux react-redux react-navigation react-navigation-stack react-navigation-header-buttons, react-navigation react-navigation-tabs react-navigation react-navigation-drawer